Wolox/tech-guides/frontend/angular/style-guide.md

         redirectTo: ''
       }
     ],
-    resolve: { resolved: ResolverService }, // new linw
+    resolve: { resolved: ResolverService }, // new line
     runGuardsAndResolvers: 'always' // new line
   }
 ];